paulbarrera/pythonproject/README.md

 # Python Citizenship Quiz Game

+1. To Start the game type in python3 quiz.py in terminal.
+2. Then you will be asked to type the number 10, press enter.
+3. You can answer the questions in lower to upper case T, or F.
+4. Game will automatically end and give you a score.

 ## Overview
 Create a quiz game parodying the US citizenship test.
 Quiz will contain questions that are most important to Americans, Pop Culture!